pingcap/docs-tidb-operator/en/tidb-toolkit.md

 docker save -o tiller-v2.16.7.tar gcr.io/kubernetes-helm/tiller:v2.16.7
 ```

-Copy the file `tiller-v2.16.7.tar` to the server，and use the command `docker load` to load the image:
+Copy the file `tiller-v2.16.7.tar` to the server, and use the command `docker load` to load the image:

 {{< copyable "shell-regular" >}}